clarity clinic

 • Unusual discomfort with cold temperatures

-Atypical Antipsychotics: These are typically prescribed along with antidepressants for individuals with bipolar I disorder.
+Atypical antipsychotics are typically prescribed along with antidepressants for individuals with bipolar I disorder.
 These are not as commonly prescribed as mood stabilizers and are only prescribed symptomatically.
+Side effects of atypical antipsychotics include:

 • Drowsiness